The Funeral Celebrant Training Programme

 - How to make the best use of space available at funerals and use movement to best effect.

 - How to present families with a professionally presented script to keep.

 - How to create appropriate scattering of ashes and memorial ceremonies.

-- To explain the funerals that you conduct to others and understand the funeral industry in the UK.
+- To explain the funerals that you conduct to others and understand the wider funeral industry.